ligato/site/content/architecture/lig-framework-overview.md

     // Weight is used for unequal cost load balancing. uint32 weight = 6;
     // Preference defines path preference.
 Lower preference is preferred.

-    // Only paths with the best preference contribute to forwarding (a poor man's primary and backup). uint32 preference = 7;
+    uint32 preference = 7;

     // Specifies VRF ID for the next hop lookup / recursive lookup